Physical distancing measures

 Evidence shows that the use of the outdoors is good for our overall health and wellbeing and outdoor environments can limit transmission of the virus.
 Where childminders have access to a garden, they should try to use this space as much as possible across the day.
 Childminders should take the necessary precautions to protect children from the elements.
 This should include suitable clothing, head coverings and sunscreen.
 Advice on sun safety is available from the NHS.

-If outdoor equipment within the childminder setting is being used, larger childminder settings caring for more than 8 children at any one time should ensure that multiple cohorts do not use it simultaneously, as well as considering appropriate cleaning or suitable length of storage periods between groups of children using it.
+If outdoor equipment within the childminder setting is being used, larger childminder settings caring for more than 8 children at any one time should ensure that multiple groups do not use it simultaneously, as well as considering appropriate cleaning or suitable length of storage periods between groups of children using it.

 Trips outside the home are permissible and encouraged providing they are in line with the latest general public guidance on physical distancing and travelling distances.
 Childminders should plan for children to enjoy active energetic play across the day and this may include making use of other areas near to the childminder’s home such as nearby green spaces, taking account of the most up to date physical distancing guidelines.